All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Infanthood Stage:

 The first stage of a man's life is infanthood.
 He plays in the arms of his nurse (mother).
-He often vomits and cries in this stage.
+He often vomits and cries at this stage.
 He is fully dependent on others' care.

 Stage of Boyhood: